openstack-security/openstack-security.github.io/_posts/2016-10-14-osic-syntribos-team-recap-for-newton.markdown

 Planned Changes for Ocata
 -------------------------

-- Cutting an official Syntribos release on PyPI
+- Cutting a stable Syntribos release on PyPI to reflect the many updates since it was last released
 - Exploring multithreading for performance/time improvement in test runs, to make them more viable for gate jobs or similar
 - Enabling Syntribos to understand context beyond a single request (i.e. enable